 Have a 3-minute Korean conversation

 If you spend about 1-2 hours per day studying Korean, you should be able to have a 3-minute conversation in the first 90 days (about 3 months).
 In order to do this, make sure you pick the right materials and focus on the parts of the language that will give you the best results.
-Otherwise, you may ways months or years learning things that you will rarely use.
+Otherwise, you may waste months or years learning things that you will rarely use.

 In other words, you want to focus on the Korean words, grammar, and phrases that are used most often.
 In other words, follow the 80/20 rule of focusing on the 20% of the language that will give you 80% of the results.
 Skip the specialty words and the extra formality for later.

-There are many excellent resources out there.
+There are many excellent courses and resources out there.
 Just make sure you pick one that will support you hitting your goals on your desired timeline, which should be about 3 months to get the basics down.

 You should be able to have conversational fluency in less than a year.
 Again, you want to follow the parts of the language that are used most often.
 By the time you are able to have a 3-minute conversation in Korean, you can start to direct the focus of your studies.
 Then you can talk to people in Korean in the situations that interest you most.

 For example, if you want to talk to Korean in-laws, then you’ll want to learn Korean honorifics and use them more often.
 If you’re talking with friends, you can put more slang into your vocabulary.
 And if you’re a Korean drama fan, then you’ll want to focus on listening in everyday conversation so you can watch K-Dramas without subtitles.